spacetelescope/crds/documentation/crds_users_guide/source/rmap_syntax.rst

 Substitution Parameters
 ,,,,,,,,,,,,,,,,,,,,,,,

-Substituion parameters are short hand notation which eliminate the need to duplicate rmap rules.
+Substitution parameters are short hand notation which eliminate the need to duplicate rmap rules.
 In order to support WFC3 biasfile conventions,  CRDS rmaps permit the definition of meta-match-values which correspond to a set of actual dataset header values.
 For instance,  when an rmap header contains a